 Bloomfield said he could not confirm reports out of Australia that 12 people had left the Pullman Hotel - where the three community cases originated - and since travelled to Australia.

 "I can't confirm that," he told du Plessis-Allan.
 "I do know that of the 354 people who we have followed up from the 9th (of January), that three of those people had subsequently travelled overseas - I do not know where to.

-No more former Pullman guests had tested positive either.
-Health officials were chasing the 48 remaining former guests - from a total of 354 guests - to ensure they had not only had a test, but had come back negative.
+No more former Pullman guests had tested positive.
+Health officials were chasing 48 remaining former guests - from a total of 354 guests - to ensure they had not only had a test, but had come back negative.

 They had been moved into quarantine and the child's mother is isolating at home for 14 days.
 It's been confirmed the father and daughter also have the South African variant.
 They recently returned to New Zealand and left managed isolation at Auckland's Pullman Hotel on January 15.

 The Ministry of Health has updated the locations of interest list relating to the Auckland community cases, including removing a location and amending time periods for other locations.

 The time of the pair's visit to Farmers in the Westfield Albany Shopping Centre has been changed from noon-1pm to 11.29am-12.08pm.

 The date of the pair's visit to New World Ōrewa has also been updated from January 25 to January 23.

 * = updated location details below

 The full list is: